09beckerboy/HMCT/README.txt

 It's strongly advised that you make a backup of the default files before you make any mods.
 You can do this with the tool itself, by adding all levels, then not editing anything.

-Message me with any suggestions, @09beckerboy on Discord, or feel free to do a pull request and edit the GitHub yourself..
+Message me with any suggestions, @09beckerboy on Discord, or feel free to do a pull request and edit the GitHub yourself